bt3gl/building_blog/content/linux_intro.md

     * **usr/src**: source code, usually for the Linux kernel.

-    * **usr/local**: data and programs specific to the local machine,  things that apply to computer rather than things provided by the operating system go.
+    * **usr/local**: data and programs specific to the local machine,  things that apply to a computer rather than things provided by the operating system go.

 ### /proc